AlanyTan/nestjs-template/README.md

 ## Purpose

-To provide a standardized starting point for our backend node.js microservices
+To provide a standardized starting point for our backend node.js microservices Database (Posgresql) optional.

+offer .devcontainer config so that development can happen remotely in the Linux VM running in the cloud (you should also be able to use local docker if you prefer, not thoroughly tested for local docker other than Linux host though).

 ## Added Benefits of Using This Template